Brighton TV Academy at Latest TV

 News and television production workshops

-We provide workshop for a range of schools and colleges including language schools
+We provide tailored workshops for a range of schools and colleges including language schools

 We offer 3 hour workshops for groups of 20 students (if there are many more, we can offer day long workshops – with 20 students in the morning 9am-12pm and 20 in the afternoon 2pm- 5pm)